Microsoft Endpoint Protection License Overview

 - Macintosh devices may use DetectX available via Jamf Pro.

-- As a replacement for Kaspersky, NC State recommends using either of the following:
+- NC State recommends using either of the following:

 - The antivirus protection provided by the operating system vendor